Aigerim-Zh/Bikesharing/README.md

 # Summary
 Based on the analysis above, I can make the following high-level summary:
-- Most bike users are subscribing to male-identifying customers.
+- Most bike users are subscribing male-identifying customers.
 I think it is important to investigate why it is the case and make efforts in attracting female customers.
 - The traffic is heavily concentrated in areas with limited parking spaces and a large number of tourists.
 - The busiest hours from Monday to Friday are morning and evening commute hours.
 - The busiest hours during weekends are in the middle of the day.